Neural Network-based Constrained Optimal Coordination for Heterogeneous Uncertain Nonlinear Multi-agent Systems: Problem Formulation

 with $\w_i\in \R^{m_i}$, $S_i\in \R^{m_i\times m_i}$ and $D_i \in \R^{q\times m_i}$.
 Moreover, we assume that the matrix $S_i$ has no eigenvalue with negative real part.
-In fact, the modes of $\w_i$ corresponding to the eigenvalue having negative real parts will exponentially vanish and thus in no way affect the designed goal.
-Note that system \eqref{sys:disturbance} can model many typical external disturbances, including a combination of step signals of arbitrary magnitudes, ramp signals of arbitrary slopes, and sinusoidal signals of arbitrary amplitudes and initial phases \cite{huang2004nonlinear}.
+Note that system \eqref{sys:disturbance} can model many typical disturbances, including a combination of step signals of arbitrary magnitudes, ramp signals of arbitrary slopes, and sinusoidal signals of arbitrary amplitudes and initial phases \cite{huang2004nonlinear}.

-As stated in \cite{kia2015distributed,zhang2017distributed,tang2019cyb}, we endow each agent output with a continuously differentiable local cost function $f_i\colon \R^q \to \R$ and consider the optimal coordination problem of this multi-agent system with a global cost function defined as the sum of local costs, i.e., $f(y)=\sum\nolimits_{i=1}^{N} f_i(y)$.
-Here, agent $i$ is further associated with a local set constraint $y\in \Omega_i\subset\R^q$.
-Considering these nonlinear agents in form of \eqref{sys:agent}, we aim to regulate the multi-agent system such that the outputs of agents achieve a consensus on the minimizer of the following constrained optimization problem: